 Power up your Azure know-how

-2020 is shaping up to be a wild year for Microsoft.
+This year is shaping up to be a wild one for Microsoft.
 Stay up to date on all the latest Azure news with our original series Azure This Week.
 And go beyond the headlines with deep-dives into the minds of Azure gurus with Azure Fireside Chats.